Shopify/polaris/polaris.shopify.com/content/components/modal.md

   - fileName: modal-without-an-activator-prop.tsx
     title: Without an activator prop
     description: Use an external activator when technical limitations prevent you from passing the activator as an element or a ref.
 Make sure to focus the activator on close when choosing this approach.
 See the [accessibility features of a modal](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html) for more information regarding focus.
 ---

-# Modal

-Modals are overlays that require merchants to take an action before they can continue interacting with the rest of Shopify.
-They can be disruptive and should be used thoughtfully and sparingly.

----

 ## Best practices